WPRanger/wp-permissions/readme.txt

 == Changelog ==

+= 0.7.4 =
+* No longer enqueues jQuery since it's already there.

 = 0.7.3 =
 * Changed the order of the table headers to Read - Write
 * Check for is_readable improved